Myofascial Release, Movement, and Foot Pain: Ditching Your Shoes May Be the Answer to Constant Achy Feet

-Almost everyone I work with has had pain in their feet.
-It doesn’t seem to matter how young or how old they are.
-It doesn’t seem to matter if they have a job that is more sedentary or if they have a job that requires being on their feet all day.
-It is also interesting that it is almost never the primary complaint and it frequently comes up after the evaluation is over and we are well into treatment.
+Almost all my clients have had pain in their feet.
+It doesn’t seem to matter how young or how old they are, or whether they have a more sedentary job or a job that requires being on their feet all day.
+It is also interesting that it is rarely the primary complaint, and it frequently comes up after the evaluation is over and we are well into treatment.
 Clients often report that it is an old issue that has never gone away.
 People just expect to have pain in their feet.

 The traditional approach to foot pain is to add support.
-Inserts and shoes with highly developed technology to mold to, support and protect your feet and ankles are big ortho insertbusiness.
+Inserts and shoes with highly developed technology to mold, support, and protect your feet and ankles are big business.
 What if the opposite were true?
 What if less was more when it comes to your feet?

-There are 52 bones, 107 ligaments (the tissue that connects bone to bone), and 19 muscles.
-There are 33 joints in the foot making the number of possible positions of the foot amazingly high.
+There are 52 bones, 107 ligaments (the tissue that connects bone to bone), and 19 muscles in the feet.
+There are 33 joints in the foot, making the number of possible foot positions amazingly high.
 (I asked my son to do the math and assume each joint can be at neutral, up or down.
 The answer is over five quadrillion possible combinations in just one foot!)
 If there are so many potential positions, why do we intentionally limit them with sturdy shoes?
-When we think about the rest of the body, we know that strong and flexible creates a healthy body.
+When we think about the rest of the body, we know that strength and flexibility create a healthy body.
 Why not the feet, too?

-Keeping our feet bound up in shoes and supportive inserts keep our feet immobile making them weaker and less flexible.
+Keeping our feet bound up in shoes and supportive inserts keeps them immobile, making them weaker and less flexible.
 Think about your foot health and your footwear habits.
 Does this make sense?
 We have not even talked about high heels yet!
 Any heel, even low heels, can lead to foot and whole-body pain, but that is another discussion.
 Let’s stick to shoes in general.

-I worked with a teen who was complaining to his mom that his feet hurt when he wore his new football shoes.
+I worked with a teen complaining to his mom that his feet hurt when he wore his new football shoes.
 They had tried several brands, and they all hurt his feet.
-The shoe issue came up in conversation and was not the reason I was seeing him.
-Mom said he hated to wear any shoes other than his high-top sneakers and always complained his feet would hurt in other shoes.
-He also told me he wears them all the time except sleep and showering and likes to lace them up super tight because that feels best.
+The shoe issue was not the reason for the visit but came up in conversation.
+Mom said he hated wearing shoes other than his high-top sneakers and always complained his feet would hurt in different shoes.
+He also told me he always wears them except when sleeping and showering and likes to lace them up super tight because that feels best.
 I gave them my “free your feet” talk and added more information about the fascia.

 The fascia connects everything throughout the body.
 So, if the fascia in your feet is tight, it can pull into the entire body, sometimes in very unexpected places.
 The fascia is also a communication system.
 It helps you know where your body is in space so you can move smoothly and accurately.
-When one part of the fascia is pulled or stretched, the rest of the body knows this and reacts due to the interconnectedness of the system.
+When one part of the fascia is pulled or stretched, the rest of the body knows this and reacts due to the system’s interconnectedness.
 This is called tensegrity.

 tensegrity